 But before we can go in, we rejoin the quartet, where Jiminy Cricket remarks that they’ve lost ten floors of memories, and asks Sora if maybe they should turn back.
 Coincidence of coincidences, Sora just happens to remember his promise to Naminé (the one Marluxia just mentioned), saying he promised to always keep her safe.
 “I can’t believe I forgot something that important!”
 It’s kind of funny, it’s almost as though they’re deliberately taking the wind out of the earlier friendship speeches about never forgetting your friends!
 “But I can still make up for it now.
 From now on, I’m keeping my promise.”
 Donald, Goofy and Jiminy seem weary of the journey, but they’re willing to support Sora and carry on.

 100 Acre Wood is an unusual case among Kingdom Hearts remakes.
 It was actually completely done-over in the remake, to the point where only the barest plot structure remains.
 Sora meets up with Pooh, who says that his friends are missing, and Sora asks if they can go looking for them together.
 Sora adds that he’s looking for his own friends.
 Re:CoM changes a line here.
 In the GBA version, Pooh asks “Are they Pooh’s friends?
 Now, just a minute… I’m Pooh, not you,” and Sora introduces himself.
 In Re:CoM, he asks if the friends Sora is looking for are friends of his friends, and Sora addresses Pooh by name without prompting.
 It’s so surgical that I can’t help but wonder if it was deliberate.
 Back in KH1, Pooh and Sora promised to remember one another even if Sora left, so is it possible that they just… did?
 Or is it just a typo?
 In any event, here’s where the versions split up and take different paths.

 Your walk begins with an encounter with Rabbit, who is trying to stack vegetables in a cart.
-Not much further down is another cart that serves silently as your first puzzle: should you and Pooh climb into the cart, you’ll see results at the far end of the track.
+Not much further down is another cart that serves silently as your first puzzle: should you and Pooh climb into the cart, it will collapse and you’ll see results at the far end of the track.
 This is easily missed because the idea of puzzles hasn’t quite started yet.
 To ease you into the challenges proper, the very next “puzzle” involves Piglet, who will give you the Confuse Sleight just for talking to him.
 I’m not a fan of the Confuse Sleight, since there are better ways to stun Heartless (Stop, for example) and bosses don’t tend to cooperate with this sort of thing.
 On the other hand, it is essentially free, and we’re just getting started.

 Further down the hill, you begin to encounter new recurring features: holes, which will drop Pooh’s HP if he falls in them, and balloons, that Pooh will grab to no apparent consequence or benefit.
 You can break up the balloons with the Keyblade if you’d like to avoid the delay, but you’ll need one of them if you want to gather all the prizes.
 The idea is to grab a larger cluster of balloons in one corner, which are pinned below a tree where Owl is watching your progress.
 If you do so, Pooh will fly off into the stratosphere, getting Owl’s attention to go rescue him.
 After a brief conversation, Owl gives you your first Spellbinder Keyblade, one of the few elementally aligned (Thunder) Keyblades in the game.
 Unfortunately, there are no enemies in the game that are all that prominently weak against Thunder, so the decision to include the Spellbinder seems rather odd, and probably geared towards multiplayer (say, a counter against anyone using an Enemy Card to become weak to Thunder).